On this page

 - [7]le Roux CW, Astrup A, Fujioka K, et al..
 “3 years of liraglutide versus placebo for type 2 diabetes risk reduction and weight management in individuals with prediabetes: a randomised, double-blind trial.”
 Lancet.
 2017.
 389(10077):1399-1409 DOI PubMedRCT

 3-year extension of the SCALE Obesity and Prediabetes trial.
-Showed sustained weight loss and 66% reduction in onset of type 2 diabetes vs. placebo.
+Showed sustained weight loss and roughly an 80% reduction in the risk of developing type 2 diabetes vs. placebo (hazard ratio 0.21, 95% CI 0.13-0.34).

 - [8]Kelly AS, Auerbach P, Barrientos-Perez M, et al..
 “A randomized, controlled trial of liraglutide for adolescents with obesity.”
 N Engl J Med.
 2020.
 382(22):2117-2128 DOI PubMedRCT